wercker/spotbugs-step/README.md

 -output filename:
     Produce the output in the specified file.

-Target parameter:
+Classpath parameter:
 jar/zip/class files, directories...

 Sample Application

-A sample application is provided at https://github.com/justin-hoang/sample-spotbugs-step that demonstrates how to use this step.
+A sample application is provided at https://github.com/justin-hoang/sample-spotbugs-step that shows how to use this SpotBugs step.